gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

   }
 }
 ```
+The above example assumes that you have `Product` and `Category` Content Models in your Contentful space, and `Product` has a `categories` field that references `Category` entries.

 For simplicity, it is easier to put the reference field on the child in child/parent relationships.

 ### Markdown transformers on Long Text fields

-Version 3 of `gatsby-source-contentful` creates GraphQL schema directly from Contentful Content Model and is not inferring fields from data anymore.
-This means that queries won't break if you don't have any fields in Your contentful space.
-There is however edge case for transformed data - particularly for Long Text fields that can be transformed with `gatsby-transformer-remark` or `gatsby-mdx`.
-Contentful plugin is not aware of transformers so you might need to provide hints for gatsby to create `childMarkdownRemark`/`childMdx` fields.
+Version 3 of `gatsby-source-contentful` creates GraphQL schema directly from the Contentful Content Model and no longer infers fields from data.

+This means that queries will keep working even if your Contentful space doesn't have any fields in it.

+There is however, an edge case for transformed data - particularly for Long Text fields that can be transformed with `gatsby-transformer-remark` or `gatsby-mdx`.
+The Contentful plugin is not aware of transformers so you might need to provide hints for Gatsby to create `childMarkdownRemark`/`childMdx` fields.

-Here's example of attaching `childMarkdownRemark`:
+Here's an example of attaching `childMarkdownRemark`:

 ```js
 // in your gatsby-node.js